moemoe89/go-graphql-gendhis/README.md

 # practicing-graphql-golang #

-Simple Go Clean Arch Using Golang (Gin Gonic Framework) as Programming Language, MariaDB as Database
+Simple Go Clean Arch Using Golang (Gin Gonic Framework) as Programming Language, PostgreSQL as Database

 ## Directory structure
 Your project directory structure should look like this